-- e) Meal Breaks and rest periods shall be observed in accordance with clause 6.0.
+- e) Meal Breaks and rest periods shall be observed in accordance with clause 7.0.
 In addition, an employee who works a 12 hour shift shall be allowed two meal breaks, one paid and one unpaid, each of not less than half an hour.
 The second meal break is to be taken after having worked eight hours of the shift.
 Such meal breaks shall be arranged so as to be spaced as near as possible at equal intervals. - f) Minimum breaks between duties: No 12 hour roster shall contain breaks between duties of less than eleven consecutive hours.
 No 10 hour roster shall contain breaks between duties of less than nine consecutive hours.
 If the actual breaks are not achieved then the payment provisions of the overtime clause 8.3.2 shall apply.
-Note: if the employee requests a lesser break the overtime payments will not apply.

-- g) Overtime the following payments shall apply: - (i) Ten hour shifts: T1.5 after 10 hours for the 11th hour, then T2 for all hours worked thereafter: - (ii) Twelve hour shifts: T2 for all hours worked in excess of a rostered 12 hour shift; - (iii) For those fulltime employees working 12 hour shifts, overtime shall apply after 120 hours averaged over 3 weeks: - (iv) For all other employees working alternative hours of work, overtime shall apply after 80 hours per two week period. - h) Annual Leave / Sick Leave: each day of annual leave or sick leave shall be calculated and paid according to the number of hours rostered to work on the day of such leave.
+Note: if the employee requests a lesser break the overtime payments will not apply. - g) Overtime the following payments shall apply: - (i) Ten hour shifts: T1.5 after 10 hours for the 11th hour, then T2 for all hours worked thereafter; - (ii) Twelve hour shifts: T2 for all hours worked in excess of a rostered 12 hour shift; - (iii) For those fulltime employees working 12 hour shifts, overtime shall apply after 120 hours averaged over 3 weeks at the rate specified in 8.3.2 (c); - (iv) For all other employees working alternative hours of work, overtime shall apply after 80 hours per two week period (Clause 8.3.2 shall apply). - h) Annual Leave / Sick Leave: each day of annual leave or sick leave shall be calculated and paid according to the number of hours rostered to work on the day of such leave. - (i) Every employee who completes one year on alternative hours of work as above shall receive one week shift leave in place of the provisions set out in clause 13.2.